Key takeaways

 Julia Tai, University of Illinois

 Social Science is a required subject in the curriculum and teaches the basics of government as well as the role of children in society.
-A minimum of 2 years of this subject, including U.S. History and Civics, must be completed by students.
+A minimum of 2 years of this subject, including U.S. History, World History, and Civics, must be completed by students.

 Science is a mandatory subject in the curriculum, requiring students to complete at least 2 years, typically including Biology and a laboratory-based course like Chemistry or Physics.
 These classes help students understand scientific concepts and get practical skills